 - drinking unpasteurized milk

-poultry and meat products can pick up bacteria from the animals’ intestines.
+poultry and meat products can acquire bacteria from the animals’ intestines.

 contain bacteria from human or animal waste.
 You can get the infection from

 Person to Person

 who touches animals or who works in an environment with animals should wash

 When to See a Doctor

 dehydration and serious complications, such as kidney failure and sometimes

-- You have had diarrhea that is not getting better after five days, or two days for an infant or child.
+- You have had diarrhea that isn’t getting better after four days,

 - You have a fever with diarrhea.

-- There is pus or blood in your stools.
+- There is pus or blood in your stool.

 - You have trouble keeping liquids down.